-Learning how to make a magic circle (aka magic ring) in crochet will change the way you work in the round, since it creates a closed center circle of projects that is free of holes.
-If you wondered how to make an adjustable loop in crochet, then this is the post for you!
+Learning to make a magic circle (aka magic ring) in crochet will change the way you work in the round, since it creates a closed center circle of projects that is free of holes.
+If you have ever wondered how to make an adjustable loop in crochet, then this is the post for you!

 Keep on reading to learn how to crochet a magic circle with our detailed photo magic ring tutorial and video tutorial below.

 A magic ring is the same as a magic circle.
 These two terms are frequently used interchangeably in the crochet world.
 In fact, we use them both in this tutorial!

 In fact, a magic ring is also referenced as an adjustable ring or a magic loop at times as well.

 In crochet, a magic ring is a technique used to start working in the round.
 It creates a tightly closed center for your crochet project, usually used when starting projects that require working in a circular pattern, such as amigurumi (crocheted stuffed toys) or hats.

 Why Use a Magic Circle?

 A magic circle is a great starting technique to use in crochet projects like granny squares, coasters, potholders, motifs, amigurumi projects or crocheted hats that are worked in the round.

 I love beginning all of my projects in the round, using a ring or magic circle for a clean “hole-free” design.